University Administrative Policies

 2. Contract

-For the purposes of this policy, a "contract" is defined as a written agreement between two (2) parties intended to have legal effect, including Memorandums of Understanding, Memorandums of Agreement, Nondisclosure Agreements, and Letters of Understanding, in one of the following forms listed below.
+For the purposes of this policy, a "contract" is defined as a written agreement between two (2) or more parties intended to have legal effect, including Memorandums of Understanding, Memorandums of Agreement, Nondisclosure Agreements, and Letters of Understanding, in one of the following forms listed below.

 • Offers signed by UNM.